 Ola Electric scooter true range: EV maker clarifies as rival Ather takes a dig

-Ola Electric scooter true range: EV maker clarifies as rival Ather takes a dig3 min read .
-Updated: 08 Jan 2022, 12:23 PM IST
+Ola Electric scooter true range: EV maker clarifies as rival Ather takes a dig

 Ola Electric's official website says that its S1 Pro electric scooter has an ARAI certified range of 181 kms and Ola true range at 135 kms.
 However, the discrepancy has been a cause why Ola drew flak recently.